KamilleModules/Ekom/doc/my/models/product-box.md

                                         - existence: 0|1, whether or not the product for this attribute value does exist.
                                                          Read Module\Ekom\Utils\AttributeSelectorHelper's source code top comment for more info.
                                         - productUri: string, the uri to the corresponding product.
-                                        - getProductInfoAjaxUri: string, the uri to the ajax service to call to get information about the product
+                                        - ajax_page_uri: string, the uri to the ajax service to call to get information about the product
                                         - product_id: string, the product id